 We continue to rely upon bank financing as an important source of liquidity for our business activities including acquisitions.
 We believe this, when combined with cash generated from operating activities, will be sufficient to support our anticipated cash requirements for the foreseeable future.
 However, we may decide to raise additional debt or equity capital to support other business activities including potential future acquisitions.
-We anticipate our capital expenditures will be approximately \$30.0 to \$40.0 million in 2015, primarily related to machinery and equipment and information technology infrastructure.
+We anticipate our capital expenditures will be approximately \$30.0 to \$40.0 million in 2016, primarily related to machinery and equipment and information technology infrastructure.
 In addition to our working capital requirements, one or more of the following items could have an impact on our liquidity during the next 12 months:

-- the matters described in Note 16, Commitments and Contingencies, in the Notes to Consolidated Financial Statements, including the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for the Moosup facility sold in 2014; - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - · costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers.
+- the matters described in Note 16, Commitments and Contingencies, in the Notes to Consolidated Financial Statements, including the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for the Moosup facility sold in 2014; - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - repurchase of common stock under the 2015 Share Repurchase Program; - · payment of dividends; - · costs associated with the start-up of new aerospace programs, including the K-MAX® line; and - the extension of payment terms by our customers.